 - Alice is prompted to log on to the IdP portal.
 After Alice logs on to the IdP portal, the IdP returns a SAML response to the browser.

 - The browser forwards the SAML response to the SSO service.

-signature in the SAML response to check the authenticity of the SAML assertion, and
+mutual trust configuration to check the authenticity of the SAML assertion.
+Then,

 For more information, see Create a RAM user.